landrym1/pacshell/README.md

 # pacshell
-The game PACMAN in a shell/command line environment
+The game Pac-Man in a shell/command line environment